Stateful Token Reduction for Long-Video Hybrid VLMs

-We studied query-conditioned token reduction for long-video VLMs with a focus on Mamba--Transformer hybrid.
-By analyzing \emph{layerwise sparsity} and \emph{importance stability} across depth, we found weak cross-layer correlation in token importance, making aggressive early pruning unreliable.
-Guided by this observation, we proposed a low-to-high progressive reduction schedule and a unified language-aware scoring mechanism that enables reduction in both attention and Mamba blocks.
-Across long-context video benchmarks, our approach achieves substantial prefilling speedups under aggressive token budgets with near-baseline accuracy, and light finetuning further improves performance.
+We study token reduction for long-video VLMs with a focus on Mamba--Transformer hybrids.
+We show that token importance is unstable across layers and that reduction is \emph{stateful}, allowing information from discarded tokens to persist.
+We propose a progressive reduction schedule and a unified query-conditioned scoring method for attention and Mamba layers.
+Our approach achieves substantial speedups at aggressive budgets while maintaining near-baseline accuracy, with gains from light finetuning.